Curricular Resource Center

 Capstone projects are less structured than honors theses and can include creative elements such as documentaries or performances.
 All honors theses must be finished over the senior year in two independent study courses.
 Capstones for an A.B. can be finished in one independent study course senior year, and Sc.B. capstones may require two semesters of independent study.
 More information can be found in the Honors and Capstone Overview.

-If you are an international student, we recommend that you talk to Dean Peggy Chang, Dean Chia-Ying Pan (dean for international student advising), and/or the Office of International Student Scholar Services about the relationship between concentration choice and how it is classified for practical training and work visa purposes.
+International students (visa holders) should talk to Dean Peggy Chang, Dean Chia-Ying Pan (dean for international student advising), and/or the Office of International Student Scholar Services about the relationship between concentration choice and how it is classified for practical training and work visa purposes.
 Many ICers have been international students, and we’ll do our best to ensure you can, too!

 If you plan to go abroad, consider applying before you leave.
 While you can apply for an IC while abroad (the entire application process is online!), finding a sponsor and capstone or honors advisors is definitely easier when on Brown’s campus.
 A course or two from your study abroad program may be able to count as one of your IC course requirements.